Introduction to Malta's Diverse Coastline

 Exiles Beach (Sliema)

-In the urban heart of Sliema, Exiles Beach offers a rocky seaside hangout for city dwellers and visitors alike.
+Close to both Sliema and St Julian’s, Exiles Beach offers a rocky seaside hangout for city dwellers and visitors alike.
 Easily accessible and surprisingly clean, it’s great for swimming, sunbathing on the flat rocks, and people-watching.
 Cafés and shops are a short stroll away, giving it a laid-back, local vibe.

 Ghar Lapsi